felixlopz/hubrise-test-task/content/docs/en/connections.md

 Some apps can be connected directly from the HubRise back office, while others require configuration from within the app before connection.
 For complete details, see the app documentation in the HubRise [Apps](/apps) page.

+Some apps must be connected at the account level, while others connect to a specific location.
+The **Connect** button in the process below will be greyed-out if you have not selected the corresponding level.

 To connect a new app to your HubRise Account from the HubRise back office:

 1. Log in to HubRise from the [HubRise Login page](https://manager.hubrise.com/login).
 1. Click **CONNECTIONS** on the left navigation panel.
 1. Select **View available apps**.
-1. Select **All locations** or the **Location** depending on the app you are trying to connect.
+1. Select the **Location** to connect, or **All locations** if the app connects at the account level.
 1. Select the app you want to install.
 If the app is not on this list, check the app documentation in the HubRise [Apps](/apps) page.
 1. Check instructions for the specific app and click **Connect**.
-If the installer does not open, check your browser for ad-blockers, which might prevent the opening of a new window.
-When installing a new app, you will be required to grant the app access to your HubRise Account.
+The app will open in a new browser window.
+If not, check your browser for ad-blockers, which might prevent the opening of a new window.

-Some apps must be connected at the **All locations** level, while others connect to a specific Location.
-The **Connect** button will be greyed-out if you have not selected the corresponding level.
+1. Grant the app access to your HubRise data by clicking **Allow**.

 ---